odbvue/odbvue/apps/wiki/guide/i13e/local-development/local-database.md

       - "/dev/fuse:/dev/fuse"
 ```

+> [!NOTE]
+> If running several databases locally, adjust different ports or use only one at the time

+## Launch database

-4. Run command to build and create container
+### Step 1.
+Run command to build and create container

 ```bash
 podman compose up -d --build
 ```

-5. Wait until installation finishes.
+### Step 2.
+Wait until installation finishes.
 It can take a while.

 Progress can be monitored from command line.